 Information on the foreign trade in services is available on:

 State export support services, provided through the Ministry of Industry and Trade, the pro-export agency CzechTrade, the Czech Export Bank and the Export Guarantee and Insurance Company:

 The Ministry of Industry and Trade sponsors a number of support projects for Czech exports and business abroad.

-The business-economic sections of Czech representations abroad deal with the support of national bodies and institutions when developing bilateral contacts, preparing national statements and background materials, submitting and exchanging information, lobbying when pursuing priority interests and developing economic cooperation.
+The trade and economic sections of Czech representations abroad deal with the support of national bodies and institutions when developing bilateral contacts, preparing national statements and background materials, submitting and exchanging information, lobbying when pursuing priority interests and developing economic cooperation.